Chiral symmetry-breaking corrections to strong decays of D*s0(2317) and D's1(2460) in HH\c{hi}PT: Introduction

 \section{Introduction}

-In recent years, many heavy mesons with open charm or hidden charm were discovered, which contribute to the revival of hadron spectroscopy (for recent reviews, see Ref. \cite{review}).
-Two outstanding examples of these mesons are the narrow mesons $D_{s0}^{*}(2317)$ and $D_{s1}^{'}(2460)$, observed in the final states $D_{s}^{+}\pi^{0}$ and $D_{s}^{*+}\pi^{0}$ \cite{exp1}, which are naturally assigned as the $0^{+}, 1^{+}$ $c\bar{s}$ mesons.
-But it is attracting that their measured masses and widths do not match the predictions from potential-based quark models, unexpectedly \cite{Godfrey1991}.
-Since their discoveries, there have been lots of experimental investigations of these two narrow resonances \cite{Belle,FOCUS,Babar}.
+In the last decade, many open charm or hidden charm heavy mesons were discovered, which contribute to the revival of hadron spectroscopy.
+Two outstanding mesons among them are the narrow mesons $D_{s0}^{*}(2317)$ and $D_{s1}^{'}(2460)$, observed in the final states $D_{s}^{+}\pi^{0}$ and $D_{s}^{*+}\pi^{0}$ \cite{exp1}, which are naturally assigned with the quantum numbers $J^{p}=0^{+}, 1^{+}$.
+The puzzle is that their measured masses and widths do not match the predictions from potential-based quark models \cite{Godfrey1991}, unexpectedly, i.e. they lie below $DK$ and $D^{*}K$ thresholds respectively and their widths are extremely narrow.
+Since their discoveries, there have been lots of experimental investigations\cite{Belle,FOCUS,BABAR}.
 Meanwhile, many theoretical papers are dedicated to the understanding of their underlying structures.
-Proposed schemes include the $(0^{+}, 1^{+})$ chiral partners of the $(D_{s}, D_{s}^{*})$ doublet in heavy quark effective theory (HQET) \cite{Bardeen2003,Kolomeitsev2004,Huang2004,Dai1998,Gan2010,Deandrea2003,Mehen2004,Colangelo2012}, conventional $c\bar{s}$ states\cite{Bardeen2003,Gan2010,Deandrea2003,Dai2003,Lucha2003,Hofmann2004,Wei2006}, $DK$ molecules \cite{Barnes2003,Guo2008,Mohler2013}, four-quark states \cite{Cheng2003Browder2004}, and $D\pi$ atoms \cite{Szczepaniak2003}.
+Proposed schemes include the conventional $c\bar{s}$ $(0^{+}, 1^{+})$ chiral partners of the $(D_{s}, D_{s}^{*})$ doublet in HQET \cite{Colangelo2012,Mehen2004,Bardeen2003,Fayyazuddin2004,Wei2006,Lu2006,Godfrey2003,Liu2006,Colangelo2003,Ishida2004}, $DK$ molecules \cite{Barnes2003,ValeryLyubovitskij2007,Guo2014,Guo2008,Guo2013}, four-quark states \cite{Cheng2003,Nielsen2006,Browder2004}, $D\pi$ atoms \cite{Szczepaniak2003}, $c\bar{s}$-$c\bar{s}q\bar{q}$ admixtures \cite{Terasaki2003}, and admixture of $c\bar{s}$ and $DK$-molecule (for $D_{s0}^{*}(2317)$) \cite{Mohler2013}.